kpumuk/meta-tags/README.md

 MetaTags main branch fully supports Ruby on Rails 5.1+, and is tested against all major Rails releases up to 7.0.

-Ruby versions older than 2.5 are no longer officially supported.
+Ruby versions older than 2.6 are no longer officially supported.

-_Please note_ that we are no longer support Ruby versions older than 2.4.0 and Ruby on Rails older than 5.1, because they [reached their End of Life](https://github.com/kpumuk/meta-tags/pull/143).
+_Please note_ that we no longer support Ruby versions older than 2.6.0 and Ruby on Rails older than 5.1, because they reached their [End of Life](https://endoflife.date/ruby).

 ## Installation